systemgenes/lookin/README.md

 DESCRIPTION

 lookin tool is a text searching tool which searches a text present in all the files in a given directory and its sub-directories.
-A command line interface is being implemented using using n-curses library.
+A command line interface has been implemented using using n-curses library.

+Read Instructions.txt for more details.

 This is just an experimental prototype of a tool to achive file searching in linux based operating systems.